-When I first discovered inbound marketing in 2014, a year into my agency, Orange Pegs, I thought I had it all figured out.
-I started generating leads through my website, and for all I knew, that's all that I needed to win.
+When we first discovered inbound marketing in 2014, a year into our agency, Orange Pegs, we thought we had it all figured out.
+Well, not me...
+I knew this thinking was flat, but everybody else seemed on board... when we started generating leads through our website, that's what these f****g people thought would be enough to win.

 It was the perfect storm... for revealing my arrogance.

 My phone wasn't ringing.

 When it did, I wasn't closing any deals.

 When I made the calls, I still wasn't closing any deals.

 Eventually, when I landed my first clients, I couldn't get them to stick.